michaelxwang/michaelxwang.github.io/cat/tax/_posts/2019-11-19-ISO-RSU-ESPP.md

 If you have Incentive Stock Options (ISO), Employee Stock Purchase Plan (ESPP), and Restricted Stock Unit (RSU), then most likely than not, you have overpaid your taxes.
-Among the tax returns that I have reviewed, many returns involving ISO, ESPP, or RSU were done correctly.
+Among the tax returns that I have reviewed, many returns involving ISO, ESPP, or RSU were not done correctly.

 If you have ISO, ESPP, or RSU, you should read this because effective January 1st 2014, the IRS changed how cost basis is reported on your 1099-B